zoatel/mynatega/README.md

 ## Contact

-If you have any questions, suggestions, or just want to say hello, feel free to reach out:
+If you have any questions, suggestions, or just want to say hello, feel free to reach out to the project creator, Yaseen Ashraf:

 - Email: yaseenashraf@protonmail.com
 - LinkedIn: [Yaseen Ashraf](https://www.linkedin.com/in/zoatel/)